agoutsmedt/website/content/en/post/2023-11-27-scraping-boe/index.en.markdown

     ## 10 https://www.bankofengland.co.uk/about/get-involved/citizens-panels/nick-chen…
     ## # ℹ 13,130 more rows

 We now have a list of 13140 URLs.
-What we need now is to understand what these URLs are about: we can know that by looking at what follows the base URLs:
+What we need to do now is to understand what these URLs are about.
+We can find this by looking at what follows the base URLs:

 ``` r
 data_frame_sitemap <- data_frame_sitemap %>%